Club / stadium contact for disabled supporters

 Information on purchasing a ticket please visit the AFC Bournemouth website.

 Spectator Viewing areas

-Home supporters have 156 spaces for wheelchair users available to them, and these can be found at pitchside and on raised platforms.
-26 spaces for wheelchair users can be found at pitchside in the away section for away supporters or on raised platforms in the home area on request.
-There are a further 39 wheelchair spaces in the temporey stand available to both home or away disabled supporters.
+Home supporters have 173 spaces for wheelchair users available to them, and these can be found at pitchside and on raised platforms.
+24 spaces for wheelchair users can be found at pitchside in the away section for away supporters or on raised platforms in the home area on request.

 LPF's view is that many disabled supporters should be able to access general seating areas and only those with specific needs eg those who require extra legroom, or access via aisle seats or who need step free access etc should be allocated seats in the dedicated areas.